 - Humans Are Bastards: Every plot point relies on it.

 - Living Prop: Literally, the trees in the forest are actually actors with their arms held out (going by the stage directions).

 - Money, Dear Boy: Another major plot point.
-Guellen needs money...but what are they willing to do for it?
+Gullen needs money...but what are they willing to do for it?

 - It's also implied Ill married Matilda because her family owned the general store.
 They don't seem to care too much for each other, outside of the portrait plot point.

-- Red Right Hand: Claire has a prosthetic hand and foot to represent her inhumanity
+- Red Right Hand: Claire has a prosthetic hand and foot to hint at her tragic past.

 - Rhymes on a Dime: All the names of the people who work for Claire.
 The butler is Boby, her bodyguards are former Manhattan gangsters Roby and Toby, and her eunuchs are Koby and Loby.
 Likewise, her three husbands she goes through in the play are named Moby, Hoby, and Zoby.